aimms/user-guide/aimms-ide/Aimms/Page Manager/Page Objects/Tabbed Page/Properties/Object_Properties_-_Font.rst

 Every newly created object initially uses the default font.
 You can set this default font in the Font tab, using the small menu that appears when you press the |img_def_default_property_bmp| button.
 This menu contains two commands:

-*	Set as Default: this will set the currently selected font as the default font (that is used when a new object is created).
+*	Set as **Default**: this will set the currently selected font as the default font (that is used when a new object is created).
-*	Reset to Default: this will select the font that is currently used as default font.
+*	Reset to **Default**: this will select the font that is currently used as default font.